AaltoIIC/futimo/README.md

     DATE_TYPE = Date_type.OPC_UA

-Finally, you can change the table name in database:
+You can change the table name in database:

     TABLE_NAME = "crane_data"

+Finally, change the nu,bero of variable to 13.
+You can leave this as zero if you want to store also the cycle into database.
+However, it affects negatively on modelling accuracy of real data.

+    NUMBER_OF_VARIABLES = 13

 Note: if you model only single cycle, remove the last row from `fuzzy_sets_crane.txt`